A Communiqué · May 2, 2026 · Naperville & Batavia, IL

 I had resigned myself to planning a mediocre bachelor party.
 The odds of true greatness had seemed too steep.
 And then—a vision.
 A revelation.
 A Google Maps route through the western suburbs that made a mockery of all I had seen before.

 A lesser occasion might have warranted a gift card or a trip to Chili's.
 But this is no mere birthday, briss, or quinceañera.
 It is a bachelor party.
 One for the ages.
-Alex will arrive as one person and leave as another.
-Indeed, he will be a better person—someone who has truly been through something significant, bearing the worn certainty of someone who ate a Portillo's Italian beef on the precipice of matrimony and stared into the void and found it delicious.
+Alex will arrive as one person and leave a better one—bearing the invisible mark of someone who ate a Portillo's Italian beef on the precipice of matrimony, stared into the void, and found it delicious.
 Behold, the schedule.

 · · ·